Primary Brain Tumors

 The skull base refers to the bottom part of your skull, which is where the brain rests.
 Tumors located at the skull base involve delicate blood vessels, nerves and other structures.
 If left untreated, skull base tumors can lead to serious consequences, such as blindness or stroke.
 Types of skull base tumors include:

 - Pituitary tumors: A pituitary tumor is an abnormal growth in the pituitary gland, a small gland located behind your nose.
 The pituitary gland is the master regulator of other hormone-producing glands throughout the body.
 Pituitary tumors can disrupt the normal balance of hormones by causing an increase or decrease in hormone production.
 These tumors can also press against the nearby optic nerves, which triggers vision problems.
 If a pituitary tumor isn’t causing noticeable symptoms, it may not be discovered until a routine brain imaging or blood test occurs.
+Learn more about other pituitary disorders.

 - Vestibular schwannoma (acoustic neuroma): Schwannomas grow out of nerve coverings in the head, spine or outer tissues.
 Within the head, they most commonly grow from the nerve that controls balance (the vestibular nerve).
 This tumor presses on the inner ear’s hearing and balance nerves; a large tumor may press on a person’s facial nerve or brain structures.
 Patients may experience hearing loss on one side, ringing in the ears, dizziness, facial numbness, tingling or headaches.
 Patients with neurofibromatosis type 2, a rare inherited disease, often develop vestibular schwannomas on both sides of their head.